Kentox493/Sercing/README.md

 ## 🌟 Features

-Search Files Using Dorking: Input a domain and use dorking techniques to find specific file types like PDFs, DOCXs, ZIPs, and more.
+**Search Files Using Dorking**: Input a domain and use dorking techniques to find specific file types like PDFs, DOCXs, ZIPs, and more.

-Utilizes SerpAPI for Accuracy: Leverages Google Search through SerpAPI for fast and reliable results.
+**Utilizes SerpAPI for Accuracy**: Leverages Google Search through SerpAPI for fast and reliable results.

-Download Files Directly: Choose the file you want from the search results and download it to your specified folder.
+**Download Files Directly**: Choose the file you want from the search results and download it to your specified folder.

-User-Friendly Interface: Includes ASCII art and a step-by-step guide to ensure an easy and enjoyable user experience.
+**User-Friendly Interface**: Includes ASCII art and a step-by-step guide to ensure an easy and enjoyable user experience.

 ---